 print()

-becomes a function, removing the need for parentheses in print syntax. - Integer division: Division between integers now produces a
+becomes a function, eliminating the need for parentheses in print syntax. - Integer division: Division between integers now produces a

 float

-by default. - Unicode by default: Text strings are handled in Unicode by default, making it easier to manipulate text in multiple languages.
+by default. - Unicode by default: Text strings are handled as Unicode by default, facilitating text manipulation in multiple languages.

 - Python 3.5: Introduction of f-strings for string formatting.

-- Python 3.6: New features such as f-strings and the introduction of variable annotations.
+- Python 3.6: New features like f-strings and the introduction of variable annotations.

-- Python 3.7: Improvements in performance and new functionalities such as data classes.
+- Python 3.7: Improvements in performance and new functionalities like data classes.

-- Python 3.8: Introduction of the walrus operator (
+- Python 3.8: Introduction of walrus operator (

 :=